aldaris/docbook-linktester/README.md

 * If it's an olink and it's in the format of targetdoc#targetptr, then the plugin will look up all the xml:id attributes throughout the document, if the referred id belongs to the targetdoc, then the check was successful.
 * If it's a regular link, an HttpURLConnection will be opened, and if the response code is higher or equals to 400, the link is considered invalid

+Since version 2.0.0 the plugin also validates olinks stored in &lt;olink&gt; XML elements.
+The targetdoc and targetptr attributes must be present for such elements for the validation to work correctly.

 ## Sample Configuration

 In the pom.xml file you need to add the following section to the build-plugins list: